dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 `svn checkout svn://scm.gforge.inria.fr/svnroot/breakpoints/webapp/pyramid SegAnnDB`

-and then check NOTES.sh for installation instructions, and email me if anything is unclear.
+and then check 00\_INSTALL.sh for installation instructions, and email me if anything is unclear.

 Mentors: Toby Dylan Hocking tdhock5@gmail.com plus anyone else with experience with D3/Pyramid is welcome to help!